Well-posedness and propagation of chaos for L{\'e}vy-driven McKean-Vlasov SDEs under Lipschitz assumptions: Proof of Theorem

-\textbf{Proof of Theorem \ref{thm_poc_exemple}.} Let us prove \eqref{eq1_thm_poc_exemple}.
-As a first step, we remove the jumps of size larger than the number of particles $N$ from all the noises.
-We thus define, for $i \geq 1$ and $t \in [0,T]$ where $\NN^i$ is the Poisson random measure associated with $Z^i$ and $\NNN^i$ its compensated Poisson random measure.
-We define, for all $i \in \{1,\dots,N\}$, $X^{i,\infty}_N$ as the unique solution to
+\textbf{Proof of \eqref{eq1_thm_poc_exemple}.} Let us recall that since $Z^i$ is a $\alpha$-stable process with $\alpha \in (1,2)$, it can be written as see Remark $14.6$ and Theorem $14.7$ in \cite{SatoLevyprocessesinfinitely1999}.
+As a first step, we remove the jumps of size larger than the number of particles $N$ from all the noises, i.e.\ we define, for $i \geq 1$ and $t \in [0,T]$ We define, for all $i \in \{1,\dots,N\}$, $X^{i,\infty}_N$ as the unique solution to